jyang759/ChallengeProblems/README.md

 ## Problem Statement

 Write a function that attempts to solve the Tower of Hanoi problem.
-The function should output:
+The function should output the following:

 1. **Minimum number of moves** needed to solve the puzzle.
 2. **Step-by-step solution** indicating which tower to move each disk to.